Year 7 Student: Churchfield Primary School

 My most memorable moment from my time at Latymer so far: The most memorable and treasured moment during my time at Latymer was undoubtedly my experiences at Cwm, both in year 7 and 9.
 Latymer owns a centre in North Wales, and you get to visit for an activities holiday twice over your time at the school.
 All the activities that we did, the bonds I formed, and the memories I cherished with my form all helped to consider Cwm a once-(or twice!) -in-a-lifetime experience in my book.
 I remember the pleasure of working together with my classmates as if it were yesterday, and I will remember them for the years to come.
 Cwm is – without a shadow of a doubt – one of the greatest moments I had ever experienced during my time at Latymer amongst the many others, and I know that many more future students will agree.

-Primary School: Starks Field Primary School
+Year 11 Student: Starks Field Primary School

 My thoughts about the school before I joined Latymer: You’ve been offered a place at the Latymer School.
 Possibly the most daunting nine words I have ever read in my life.
 Latymer back then was one of those faraway dreams that only those steady in the confidence of their intelligence would even dare wish true.
 Born as an only child into a family with relatively high expectations (before I’m thirty: get a PhD, become a doctor, dabble in a bit of law and if there’s time learn to speak Urdu fluently), Latymer was only supposed to be no more than a brief chapter in the book.
 This was anything but the case for me.
 To an antisocial, slightly awkward 11 year old girl with a grouchy attitude, 7 years at a grammar school amongst people of ‘above average intelligence’ seemed somewhat more than ‘a brief chapter’.
 If anything, it was to be the most exciting, educational and compelling chapter of my life so far.